 While messaging apps like Facebook Messenger and WhatsApp are on the rise, SMS remains to be the most used data in the world.
 Over 4 billion people in the world still use their phones to text, with more than 8 trillion text messages sent every year.

-Because of these, SMS is still the most effective mobile channel for businesses.
+Because of these, an SMS campaign can be the most effective mobile channel for businesses.
 Nearly every single mobile device available in the market today are SMS-enabled, making it the mobile channel with the widest reach possible.

 Texts are also opened almost all the time and within the first three minutes of delivery, compared to emails being opened only 20% of the time.
 Most importantly, the conversion rate for leads who were sent three or more texts after the initial contact is an enormous 328%.